NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The 2x exp and gold patches were designed to work with the lower encounter rate patch.
 The monster stats and party/item patch both act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history

+### Version 0.9.3

+02/28/2026

+- Failure to boot when fast text is used with disc 2 has been fixed.
+- Siebzhen's frames have had their HP increased by 5000.

 ### Version 0.9.2